mido/mido/docs/socket_ports.rst

 Each end of the connection behaves like a normal Mido I/O port, with all the usual methods.

+The host may be a DNS host name or IP address (as a string).
+It may also be '', in which case connections are accepted on any ip address on the computer.

 Turning Things on their Head
 -----------------------------